Link Prediction using Embedded Knowledge Graphs: Experimental Results

-In order to show the inference procedure determined by \generalmodelname/, we map the representation $s_t$ back to human-interpretable entity and relation names in the KB.
+In order to explore the inference procedure learned by \generalmodelname/, we map the representation $s_t$ back to human-interpretable entity and relation names in the KB.
 In Table \ref{tab:visualization}, we show a randomly sampled example with its top-3 closest observed inputs [\texttt{h}, \textsc{r}] in terms of $L_2$-distance, and top-3 answer predictions along with the termination probability at each step.
-Throughout our observation, the inference procedure is quite different from the relation paths that people designed in the symbolic space \citep{schoenmackers2010learning}.
-The potential reason is that \generalmodelname/ operate in the vector space.
-Instead of connecting triplets that share exactly the same entity as in the symbolic space, \generalmodelname/ update the representations and connect other triplets in the vector space instead.
-As we can observe in the examples of Table \ref{tab:visualization}, the model reformulates the representation $s_t$ at each step and gradually increases the ranking score of the correct tail entity with higher termination probability during the inference process.
+These mappings seem to reflect an inference procedure that is quite unlike the paths through sequences of triples in symbolic space employed by prior work \citep{schoenmackers2010learning}.
+One potential explanation is that \generalmodelname/ exercise greater flexibility by operating in the vector space of the embedded knowledge graph.
+Instead of being constrained to connect only triples that share exactly the same entities in symbolic space, \generalmodelname/ can update the representations themselves and connect other, semantically related triples in vector space instead.
+As shown in Table \ref{tab:visualization}, the model reformulates the representation $s_t$ at each step and gradually increases the ranking score of the correct tail entity, generating progressively higher termination probabilities during the inference process.
 In the last step of Table \ref{tab:visualization}, the closest tuple (\texttt{Phoenix Suns}, \textsc{/basketball\_roster\_position/position}) is actually within the training set with a tail entity \texttt{Forward-center}, which is the same as the target entity.
-Hence, the whole inference process can be thought as the model iteratively reformulates the representation $s_t$ in order to minimize its distance to the target entity in vector space.
+These findings suggest that the \modelname/ inference process iteratively reformulates the representation $s_t$ in order to minimize the distance between the decoder's output and the target entity in vector space.